U.S. voices concern on China's Muslim crackdown, sanctions weighed

 U.S. sanctions could be imposed under the Global Magnitsky Act, a federal law that allows the U.S. government to target human rights violators around the world with freezes on any U.S. assets, U.S. travel bans, and prohibitions on Americans doing business with them.

-Reporting by Matt Spetalnick, Steve Holland and David Brunnstrom; Editing by Richard Chang
+Reporting by Matt Spetalnick, Steve Holland and David Brunnstrom; Editing by Richard Chang and Grant McCool